 Hydrological models are scientific tools for describing and predicting the processes of the water cycle under the current and the future climate.
-In the simplest concept, a "bucket" is used to represent the water storage of a catchment, which fills by rain and empties by evaporation, transpiration and streamflow (Fowler et al., 2020).
-In spite of the success of this concept in understanding the physical processes and revealing the physical parameters involved in the hydrological events, such conventional hydrological models have performed poorly in simulating the long-term and the slowly-variable hydrological system observed in many regions across the world, e.g., the inter-annual cycles of catchment water storage (Creutzfeldt et al., 2012; Hulsman et al., 2021; Chang and Niu, 2023), and the multi-decadal decline of runoff (Chen et al., 2016; Peterson et al., 2021).
-Consistent inaccuracies of the conventional hydrological models in replicating slow hydrological behaviors suggest a lack of key mechanisms involved in the hydrological system.
+In the simplest concept, a "bucket" is used to represent the water storage of a catchment, which fills by

+- 50 rain and empties by evaporation, transpiration and streamflow (Fowler et al., 2020).
+In spite of the success of this concept in understanding the physical processes and revealing the physical parameters involved in the hydrological events, conventional hydrological models have performed poorly in simulating the long-term and the slowly-variable hydrological system observed in many regions across the world, e.g., the interannual cycles of catchment water storage (Creutzfeldt et al., 2012; Hulsman et al., 2021), and the multi-decadal decline of runoff (Chen et al., 2016; Peterson et al., 2021).
+Consistent - 55 inaccuracies of the conventional hydrological models in replicating slow hydrological behaviors suggest a lack of key mechanisms involved in the hydrological system.
 Alongside structural deficiencies (Fowler et al., 2020; Bouaziz et al., 2021), reasons for erratic model performance also involve data errors (Kuczera et al., 2010; Hulsman et al., 2021), model structural deficiencies (Fowler et al., 2020; Bouaziz et al., 2021), poor parameterization (Fowler et al., 2016, 2018), or their combination.
-However, model structural deficiency likely plays the key role in most cases of poor performance (Fowler et al., 2020).
+However, model structural deficiency likely plays the key role in most cases of poor performance (Fowler et al., 2020) - 60 2020).

 From a hydrological perspective, two main solutions have been proposed to improve the conventional hydrological model structure.
 The first introduces a "bottomless bucket" to avoid the "minimum possible storage" limit to the bucket, which empties the bucket on a seasonal basis and restricts the accumulation of water deficit (Fowler et al., 2020).
-The "bottomless bucket" configuration better tracks a long-term decline in soil moisture seen, for instance, in Australia during the 13-year "Millennium" drought desiccating catchments slowly and gradually (Fowler et al., 2021).
-On the other hand, groundwater usually responds slowly to rainfall variability and the lag time scales are mediated by the hydrogeology of the aquifers and
+The "bottomless bucket" configuration better tracks a long-term decline in soil moisture seen, for instance, in Australia during the 13-year flow should be incorporated in hydrological models through a new deeper groundwater reservoir to allow models to better reproduce the long-term storage fluctuations (Bouaziz et al., 2018; Hulsman et al., 2021).
+Although some aspects are

+65 "Millennium" drought desiccating catchments slowly and gradually (Fowler et al., 2021).
+On the other hand, groundwater usually responds slowly to rainfall variability and the lag time scales are mediated by the hydrogeology of aquifers and the soil physical characteristics (Hughes et al., 2012; Markovich et al., 2016).
+Thus, it is suggested that inter-basin groundwater